botswana-harvard/edc-registration/README.md

 ### RegisteredSubjectMixin

-Since the location of `app_label` of the model class `RegisteredSubject` is not known when the models classes are loaded, it is difficult to include the class as a foreign key.
+Since the `app_label` of the model class `RegisteredSubject` is not known when the models classes are loaded, it is difficult to include the class as a foreign key.
 As a work around, use the `RegisteredSubjectMixin`.
-When this mixin is declared on your model, the `subject_identifier` field is added to the model and verified against `RegisteredSubject` on save.
+When this mixin is declared on your model, the `subject_identifier` field is added to the model and verified against `RegisteredSubject` on each save.

 The `subject_identifier` field is added with `editable=False`.
 You must provide the correct subject identifier programmatically or the model will raise an `RegisteredSubject.DoesNotExist` exception on save.